dev-ai-lab/aws-architect/README.md

 In the context of **IAM Identity Center**, it helps extend centralized identity and access management to external environments, offering seamless, secure access to AWS resources regardless of the user's or application's location.

 ### AWS Directory Services

+![aws-directory-service.png](media/iam/aws-directory-service.png)

+#### **1. AWS Managed Microsoft AD**
+- **Effort**: Higher upfront setup, but offers deep integration and long-term flexibility.
+- **Use case**: Ideal if you want a fully managed AD in AWS with support for trust relationships.
+- **Setup steps**:
-- AWS Managed Microsoft AD
+  - Deploy AWS Managed Microsoft AD in your VPC.
-  - Create your own AD in AWS, manage users locally, support MFA
-  - Establish “trust” connections with your on-premises AD
+  - Configure a two-way trust with your on-premises AD.
-- AD Connector
+  - IAM Identity Center can natively integrate with the managed AD—no extra proxy or directory required.
+- **User management**: You can either manage users in AWS AD or use on-prem users via trust.
+- Supports MFA, group sync, and attribute mappings.
+- More effort initially (trusts, networking, DNS, etc.), but better for scalability and centralized control.

+![aws-id-center-active-dir.png](media/iam/aws-id-center-active-dir.png)
+---

+#### **2. AD Connector**
-  - Directory Gateway (proxy) to redirect to on-premises AD, supports MFA
+- Directory Gateway (proxy) to redirect to on-premises AD
 - Users are managed on the on-premises AD
+- **Effort**: Lower effort and faster setup, but with fewer features.
+- **Use case**: Best for scenarios where you want to reuse your on-prem AD users directly without replicating or extending AD into AWS.
+- **Setup steps**:
+  - Deploy an AD Connector in your VPC.
+  - Point it to your on-premises AD (requires VPN or Direct Connect).
+  - IAM Identity Center connects through the AD Connector as a proxy to authenticate users.
+- All user management stays on-prem, with no user duplication.
+- Supports MFA, but limited to authentication use cases—no group sync or advanced policies from AWS side.
+- Easiest to set up, but less flexibility in advanced identity features.

+![aws-id-center-self-mgmt-ad.png](media/iam/aws-id-center-self-mgmt-ad.png)

+---
-- Simple AD
+#### Simple AD
   - AD-compatible managed directory on AWS
   - Cannot be joined with on-premises AD

-![aws-directory-service.png](media/iam/aws-directory-service.png)

-IAM Identity Center – Active Directory Setup:
-- Connect to an AWS Managed Microsoft AD (Directory Service)
-  - Integration is out of the box
-![aws-id-center-active-dir.png](media/iam/aws-id-center-active-dir.png)
-- Connect to a Self-Managed Directory
-  - Create Two-way Trust Relationship using AWS Managed Microsoft AD
-  - Create an AD Connector
-![aws-id-center-self-mgmt-ad.png](media/iam/aws-id-center-self-mgmt-ad.png)

-Demo:
+#### Demo:

 [aws-ad-demo.gif](media/iam/aws-ad-demo.gif)